cpwardell/FiNGS/README.md

 + **Note on _repeats_ filter**
 Maximum length of 1/2/3/4mers surrounding the SNV.
 Lengths must be factors of repeats e.g. n=8 would only consider 1/2/4mers because 3 is not a factor of 8.
 Repeated regions frequently result in false positive variants.
 When using this filter, a reference genome *must* be supplied so FiNGS can find the flanking sequences.

++ **Note on _tenxbarcodes_ filter**
+[10X Genomics](https://www.10xgenomics.com/) data includes barcodes that tell you which fragment of DNA each read is from.
+These strings (e.g. "CTGCGGAAGCCCGTGT-1") are encoded as "BX" tags in the SAM/BAM files.
+This filter specifies a minimum number of fragments of DNA that variant supporting ALT reads must be from.
+We suggest a value of 2, but this filter is not part of any default file included with FiNGS and must be manually added to the parameters file.

 ## Dictionary of values reported in the metrics files
 The gzipped `tumor.combined.txt.gz` and `normal.combined.txt.gz` output files contain all metrics calculated for every input variant.
 Each row is a single variant.
 Non-integer values are rounded to 3 decimal places.
 Not all of the values reported are used for filtering.